 Postponement of Start Date

 Postponement of a start date at the request of the College requires a written agreement signed by the student and the College.
 The agreement must set forth:

 - That the postponement is for the convenience of the College, and:

 If the course is not commenced, or the student fails to attend the new start date set forth in the agreement, the student will be entitled to an appropriate refund of prepaid tuition and fees within 30 days of the deadline of the new start date set forth in the agreement, determined in accordance with the College’s refund policy.

-- All monies paid by the applicant, less the application charge of $75 and charges paid to outside vendors, will be refunded within thirty (30) days; only if an applicant cancels in writing within three (3) business days of receipt of the application by a Platt College Admissions Representative; if the applicant is not accepted by the College; or in the event the College discontinues a course/program during a period of time within which a student could have reasonably completed it, except that this provision shall not apply in the event that the College ceases operation; applicants who have not visited the College facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) days following a tour of the College facilities.
+A. All monies paid by the applicant, less the application charge of $75 and charges paid to outside vendors, will be refunded within thirty (30) days in the following circumstances:; (i) if an applicant cancels in writing within three (3) business days of receipt of the application by a Platt College admissions representative; (ii) if the applicant is not accepted by the College; (iii) in the event the College discontinues a course/program during a period of time within which a student could have reasonably completed it, except that this provision shall not apply in the event that the College ceases operation; (iv) applicants who have not visited the College facility prior to enrollment will have the opportunity to withdraw without penalty within three (3) business days following a tour of the College facilities.

-- Cancellation of Classes: The College reserves the right to cancel a scheduled start date if the number of students enrolling is deemed insufficient.
+B. Cancellation of Classes.
+The College reserves the right to cancel a scheduled start date if the number of students enrolling is deemed insufficient.
 Such cancellation will be considered a rejection by the College and the student will be entitled to receive a complete refund of any amount paid.

-- An applicant requests cancellation in writing after the three business day period but prior to commencement of education is entitled to a refund of all monies paid less the application charge of $75.
+C. An applicant requests cancellation in writing after the three (3) business day period but prior to commencement of education is entitled to a refund of all monies paid less the application charge of $75.